505a, Courtesy Reply Mail (CRM)

 Per piece charge in addition to the Retail First-Class Mail (stamped letters), First-Class Package Service — Retail, or Priority Mail postage.
 Paid through an advance deposit account.

 Best suited for BRM customers with approximately 969 or more returned BRM pieces expected annually.

-Basic Qualified Business Reply Mail (QBRM)—Annual permit fee plus a BRM annual account maintenance fee.
+Basic Qualified Business Reply Mail (QBRM)—Annual account maintenance fee is required.